TristanvanLeeuwen/IP_and_Im_Lectures/_sources/numerical_optimisation.md

 with $C = \lambda \left( 1 - \textstyle{\frac{\lambda L}{2}}\right)$.
 Since $J_* \leq J(u_n)$ we obtain the desired result.
 ```

-A stronger statement on convergence can be made by making additional assumptions on $J$ (such as (strong) convexity), but this is left as an exercise.
+Stronger statements about the *rate* of convergence can be made by making additional assumptions on $J$ (such as (strong) convexity), but this is left as an exercise.

 ### Linesearch